scitix/aegis/README.md

 * **Argo Workflow**

-This feature also provides an API interface that allows third-party systems to initiate a diagnosis for these objects.
-Detailed instructions can be found [here](docs/diagnosis-API-guide.md).
+> This feature also provides a mechanism that enables third-party systems to trigger diagnoses for these objects by creating corresponding resources.
+Detailed instructions can be found [here](docs/diagnosis-integration-guide.md).

 ## Cluster Health Checks (Experimental)